YashdalfTheGray/findip/README.md

 - Text file - output the external IP to a text file
 - Console output - just print the external IP to the console

-The trait has an option to notify on some kind of schedule or notify only when there is a change.
+The trait has an option to notify on some kind of schedule and optionally, notify only when there is a change.

+## Config file structure

 The executable takes a YAML based config file using the `--config-file-name` or `-c` flag.
 This config file declares how often the check is run, what notifier is used and whether the notifier runs only when changes are detected or every time.